PaulVogel96/Probabilistic-Monitoring/benchmark/handlingUncertainty/merged_results/interpretation_of_results.md

 - comparisons (TP X -> Y) are generally done between the deterministic version (X) and the probabilitic version (Y)

 ### General observations
-- Using our probabilistic approach, we always catch at least the same amount of TP violations
+- Using our probabilistic approach, we almost always catch at least the same amount of TP violations except for very high violation thresholds
 - In nearly all cases, we catch more TP violations than using the deterministic approach
 - In nearly all cases we also generate more FP violations than using the regular approach
 - The lower the threshold for violations is, the more TP violations we catch, but also the higher the amount of FP violations gets